etiennestuder/java-ordered-properties/README.md

 The class `nu.studer.java.util.OrderedProperties` implements `equals` and `hashCode` based on the properties and the order in which they appear.
 The class also fulfills the contract of `java.io.Serializable`.

+The class `nu.studer.java.util.OrderedProperties` does not rely on any third-party dependencies.

 # Usage